isomerpages/moe-xishanpri/_departments/CCE/National Education.md

 <p>&nbsp;<strong><u>NE Commemorative Events</u></strong>
 </p>
 <p><strong>Total Defence Day (TDD) <br></strong>Term 1 15 February</p>
-<p>The theme for 2025 is “Together We Keep Singapore Strong”.</p>
+<p>The theme for 2025 is “Together We Keep Singapore Strong”.
+15 February
-<p>15 February marks the fall of Singapore to the Japanese in 1942.
-In commemorating
-TDD, our students reflect on the importance of Total Defence as Singapore's best all-round response to threats and challenges that confront Singapore (e.g. terrorism, pandemics, cyber-attacks, influence campaigns or economic crises).
+marks the fall of Singapore to the Japanese in 1942.
+In commemorating TDD, our students reflect on the importance of Total Defence as Singapore's best all-round response to threats and challenges that confront Singapore (e.g. terrorism, pandemics, cyber-attacks, influence campaigns or economic crises).
 Students also reflect on the continuing relevance of the six pillars